EdwardEMC/employeeTracker/README.md

 ![view](/images/viewSS.jpg?raw=true "view")

-The budget for the business may be veiw as a whole or by individual departments.
+The budget for the business may be veiw as a total or by individual departments.

 ![budget](/images/budgetSS.jpg?raw=true "budget")